yifanlicode/rrccoding/2012_BusinessRquirementsGatheringandDesign/coursenotes/notes/week4.md

 In the following topics, you will learn more about how to use these approaches.

 ### Topic 2: The Interview Approach

-Review Chapter 5 of Mastering the Requirements Process for additional information about interviewing.

 ### Interviewing Stakeholders